AidansJCR/aidans-jcr/README.md

 + Django
 + Wagtail CMS

-## Thanks
-Thank you to Jaisal Patel for working on the final front end.

-The test front end (used to create basic webpages) theme is found here: https://github.com/joashp/material-design-template.

 ## Getting Started
 If you want to download a local copy of the website, simply clone the repository.